hiveot/hub/docs/README-TD.md

 In HiveOT actions result in an update of the property that presents the internal state affected by the action with the same name.

+Properties that reflect action output state can be read-only or writable.
+When writable they behave the same as actions that take only a single input parameter and affect a single state value.
+To avoid confusion it is convention in HiveOT to have these properties defined as read-only.

 ## Thoughts, Notes, Q&A

 ### How to track action progress?

-Updated: 2025-01-14: Action progress is no longer tracked through properties.
-Instead actions are only used in either stateless, no-input, or complex input situations.
-The action returns the result as an output which is returned to the caller.
+The consumer that initiates the action receives responses to the actions containing an ActionStatus object.
+Long running actions return a 'running' state and can optionally contain an intermediate output as per dataschema.
+When completed the last ActionStatus message contains status completed and the output as defined in the action affordance.

 If an action affects Thing state, eg properties, the action out has corresponding field names in its data schema.
-This is a hiveot convention and not part of WoT.
+This is a HiveOT convention and not part of WoT.

+Actuator output state changes are also reported as events with the same name as the property.
+This too is a HiveOT convention and not a WoT specification.

 ### How to distinguish between important properties and auxiliary properties?

-Properties that represent state that is considered important to the consumer are defined as 'observable' in the TDD.
+The WoT does not specify how to distinguish between a less and more important property.
+In presentation the consumer will see a long list of all possible properties.
+This is not very user-friendly so HiveOT uses the following convention to help differentiate:

+1. The property @type field classifies the property usage.
+2. An extra 'advanced' field indicates this is an advanced property not for common use.
+A user interface can hide these under normal circumstances.

+Neither solution is standard though.

 ### When to use events over properties?

-Events can be used to indicate a change that has no corresponding observable state in the Thing.
+Events are used to indicate a change that has no corresponding observable state in the Thing.

-Question: if a light switch state has an observable property, is it still useful to have an event indicating a change?
-Do observable properties replace events?
-Answer: In this case there is no need for an event.
+In addition, events are also used to indicate a change in sensor or actuator output.
+In these cases there will be a corresponding property change so consumers can observe the property or subscribe to the event.
+In most cases event subscription is all that is needed for day to day use.

 ### How to prevent ghost actions?

 Action request can take some time to be processed due to communication delays, and the ability for some devices to sleep to conserve power.
 The request can be delayed or aborted at any step along the way.

-Actions can be time sensitive.
+Actions can be time-sensitive.
 For example, a request to turn on a light might is likely not applicable an hour later.
 Queuing these requests could lead to 'ghost' actions.
 Ghost actions are actions that are 'lost in time' and are applied when they no longer should be.

 To avoid ghost actions, each action request carries an expiry timestamp that indicates when the request should be discarded if it cannot be handed over to the actual device in time.
+As a convention, HiveOT protocol bindings assume a default time window of 1 hour if no expiry is provided.

 Where to define the maximum lifetime or expiry of an action?
 Is this determined by the consumer or the Thing?
+A configuration property?

-### How to track the life cycle of an action?
+### How to track the life cycle of a request?

 The lifecycle states of an action are:
-1. requested - the request is sent but not yet acknowledged by the agent.
-This state is only known on the sending client.
-2. pending - the request is received by the agent.
+1. pending - the request is received by the agent.
 The agent responds with this status immediately, even if the underlying device is not reachable.
-3. applied - the underlying device has received and applied the request.
+2. running - the underlying device has received and applied the request.
 It has not yet completed and can still be rejected by the device.
+3. failed - something went wrong
 4. completed - the agent has received confirmation that the action has been completed.
 This is the endpoint of the request lifecycle.
 The agent can reply with this status immediate or it can be sent as a lifecycle event.

-When things don't go to plan:
-5. aborted - the request is aborted by the consumer, agent, device, or has expired.

-Agents can immediately respond with the status pending, applied, completed or aborted.
-The status completed and aborted indicate the end of the request lifecycle.
+Agents can immediately respond with the status pending, running, completed or failed.
+The status completed and failed indicate the end of the request lifecycle.

-When the agent responds with pending or accepted, it must include a request ID that can be used to abort a request, if supported, and to correlate them with action lifecycle events.
+When the agent responds with pending or running, it must include a correlationID that can be used to abort a request, if supported, and to correlate them with action lifecycle events.

-While intermediate lifecycle states (pending or accepted) are optional, a completion state - completed or aborted - MUST be sent by the agent when ending the action request lifecycle.
+While intermediate lifecycle states (pending or running) are optional, a completion state - completed or aborted - MUST be sent by the agent when ending the action lifecycle.

 TODO: use properties.
 How to include a request ID with a lifecycle state change?